k0rdent/docs/docs/quickstarts/quickstart-2-azure.md

 In this quickstart we're assuming a self-managed Azure clusters (non-AKS) so create a `Secret` object that stores the `clientSecret` (password) from the Service Principal.
 Create a YAML file called `azure-cluster-identity-secret.yaml`, as follows, inserting the password for the Service Principal (represented by the placeholder `SP_PASSWORD_SP_PASSWORD` above):

 > NOTE:
-> The Secret name needs to be exactly `azure-cluster-identity-secret`, see [credential secret](../appendix/appendix-providers.md#credential-secret) for more detail.
+> The `Secret` name, in this case, needs to be exactly `azure-cluster-identity-secret`.
+See [credential secret](../appendix/appendix-providers.md#credential-secret) for details.

 ```yaml
 apiVersion: v1